countable-web/open-source-corporation/hr/GIT.md

 ## General Guidelines

   * Commit often, with each logical change in its own commit.
 If for no other reason, developers who commit multiple times per day are nearly 10% more likely to be satisfied with their jobs (Stack Overflow dev survey, 2017).
 That's crazy correlation for such a simple behaviour!

+## Code Reviews

+For code reviews, you don't have to spend a ton of time.
+Just try to understand what the code is doing, and if it looks right.
+If it's unclear to you, ask in a review comment what it does.
+If you suspect something's wrong or not following our conventions, then comment on that as well.